Can You Have Two Mortgages at the Same Time?

 But lenders won’t allow interest-only purely because it “feels cheaper” month to month.
 They will still want an acceptable repayment strategy for the interest-only portion.
 In an overlap scenario, that strategy is usually the sale of the existing property, but the lender will want that to be credible and time-bound.

-Bridging finance as an alternative
+Bridging Finance as an Alternative

-Bridging finance can work when you need speed, or when a mainstream lender won’t tolerate the overlap on affordability.
+Bridging can work when you need speed, or when a mainstream lender won’t tolerate the overlap on affordability.
 The appeal is flexibility and the lack of early repayment penalties.

 The downside is cost, and the fact that you need a realistic exit.
 In your case the exit is the sale of the current home, so the big risk is simply timing: if the sale takes longer than expected, the cost can compound quickly.

-- Raise deposit in a way that doesn’t trap you with ERCs
+Raise deposit in a way that doesn’t trap you with ERCs.

-- Make sure the new mortgage is set up assuming a genuine overlap period
+Make sure the new mortgage is set up assuming a genuine overlap period.

-- Sell the existing property and then, if needed, reduce the new mortgage balance once sale proceeds land
+Sell the existing property and then, if needed, reduce the new mortgage balance once sale proceeds land.

 It can feel slightly clunky, but it avoids expensive short-term funding and keeps you in the mainstream mortgage market.